roadster-rs/roadster/book/src/comparisons/loco.md

 ## Feature breakdown

-Below is a detailed breakdown of the features included in Roadster and Loco.
+Below is a detailed breakdown of the features built-in to Roadster and Loco.
 Note that because both frameworks are based on Axum and Tokio, there's not a lot technically preventing either framework from implementing features they're missing compared to the other.
 Features that Roadster would like to add in the near future are marked with '*'.
-Other missing features are not planned but we'd be open to adding if there was enough interest in them.
+Other missing features are not planned but we'd be open to adding if there was interest in them.

-*Last updated in Feb 2025.*
+*Last updated in July 2025.*

 | Feature                                                                                                                         | Roadster       | Loco                                      |
 |:--------------------------------------------------------------------------------------------------------------------------------|:---------------|:------------------------------------------|